Sorry! Search is currently unavailable while the database is being updated, it will be back in 5 mins!

 Dobbiamo fare un brindisi (we have to drink a toast to...)

-Ci vuole assolutamente un brindisi (there's need of a toast)
+Ci vuole assolutamente un brindisi (there's an absolute need for a toast)

 The use of urgere makes it urgent and Renzo wants to get it over with, for sure, although he would never say so.
 He also might be implying: It's about time.